uwgraphics/flexibleSubsetSelection/README.md

 # Flexible Subset Selection Python Package

 ## Usage
-Installation is recommended to be done using  using `pip` and an environment manager.
+Once downloaded, installation is recommended to be done using  using `pip` and an environment manager.
 Dependencies can be installed from the `requirements.txt` file:
 ```sh
 pip install -r requirements.txt
 ```